devraghavm/aws-s3-lambda-rds-prototype/README.md

 yarn build-service-layer
 ```

-_Note: Run `yarn clean` before each step if you want to have a clean dist folder for deployment._

 5. Run the below command to compile the `deps-layer` source code and copy the output files to `dist` folder.

 ```sh
 yarn build-deps-layer
 ```

-_Note: Run `yarn clean` before each step if you want to have a clean dist folder for deployment._

 6. Run the below command to compile the `data-ingest-lambda` source code and copy the output files to `dist` folder.